DavidDTessier/isc2-certifications/Certified Cloud Security Professional/Domain 5 - Cloud Security Operations.md

     * Idempotent
         * can be applied multiple times without changing the results

+**Availability of Standalone Hosts**
+* physical host is isolated in what it does from other systems
+* operates independently of others

 **Availability of Clustered Hosts**
 * Cluster advantages include high availability via redundancy, optimized performance via distrabuted workloads, and the ability to scale resources
 * **Cluster Management Agent**